Overviewi Overview of the US healthcare system

 In addition, there is substantial government involvement in healthcare in the United States, with the government serving as a major payer, as well as a provider and regulator in various parts of the market.ii The role of health insurance

 Under Traditional Medicare, inpatient services for most hospitals (i.e., other than 'excluded hospitals' that have special status under the law because of their specific types of service, such as cancer care) are reimbursed under the Inpatient Prospective Payment System (IPPS).
-Under the IPPS, hospitals are paid a prospectively determined case rate based on the patient's diagnosis – a diagnosis-related group (DRG).
-There are certain add-on payments to the DRG, such as 'outlier' cases, where the patient requires medically necessary hospital services for a longer time than is normally the case.
+Under the IPPS, hospitals are paid a prospectively determined case rate based on the patient's diagnosis – a diagnosis-related group (DRG) – which may also include certain add-on payments.
 Provider-based hospital outpatient services under Traditional Medicare are reimbursed under the outpatient prospective payment system (OPPS), which is also based on a prospectively determined case rate.
-Outpatient services that are not 'provider-based' are reimbursed under the Medicare Physician Fee Schedule or the ambulatory surgical centre payment rules, which are less generous than the provider-based rules, discussed further below.
+Outpatient services that are not 'provider-based' are reimbursed under the Medicare Physician Fee Schedule or the ambulatory surgical centre (ASC) payment rules, which are less generous than the provider-based rules, discussed further below.

-Although there remain some 'pure indemnity' arrangements (wherein the beneficiary is reimbursed for all healthcare expenses he or she incurred regardless of the provider who rendered the care), most third-party payer arrangements involve some element of managed care, meaning that the healthcare services are provided subject to utilisation review procedures such as a primary care physician serving as a 'gatekeeper' for specialists, and typically create certain constraints on the beneficiary's choice of provider, usually as a result of network or panel arrangements established by the payer.
+Although there remain some 'pure indemnity' arrangements (wherein the beneficiary is reimbursed for all healthcare expenses he or she incurred regardless of the provider who rendered the care), most third-party payer arrangements involve some element of managed care and typically create certain constraints on the beneficiary's choice of provider, usually as a result of network or panel arrangements established by the payer.

 There are two primary types of managed care arrangements: HMOs and preferred provider organisations (PPOs).
 An HMO typically requires the beneficiaries or members to exclusively use providers that have signed a contract with the HMO to receive a discounted or capitated amount for its services.
 The HMO will not pay for services provided by a non-contracted provider except when the services were performed in an emergency or the HMO does not have a needed specialist in its contracted network.

-Healthcare reform, including the ACA and any new healthcare legislation that may ultimately be passed under a Republican-controlled Senate, has and will continue to have a major impact on healthcare delivery and expenditures.
 The ACA's overarching objective was to expand coverage to 31 million uninsured Americans, primarily through the individual mandate, employer mandate, expansion of Medicaid and establishment of subsidies (i.e., tax credits) to purchase plans in the health insurance marketplace established by each participating state, or by the federal government.
 The law establishes a minimum of 10 categories of 'essential health benefits' for plans: (1) ambulatory patient services; (2) emergency services; (3) hospitalisation; (4) maternity and newborn care; (5) mental health and substance use disorder services, including behavioural health treatment; (6) prescription drugs; (7) rehabilitative and habilitative services and devices; (8) laboratory services; (9) preventive and wellness services and chronic disease management; and (10) paediatric services, including oral and vision care.
-However, other types of healthcare services for adults, such as dental care and vision care, are typically paid for by individuals personally or through other types of private insurance plans that cover such services.
+However, other types of healthcare services for adults, such as dental care and vision care, are typically paid for by individuals personally or through other types of private insurance plans that cover such services.iv Pricing transparency

-At the end of the Trump administration, the US HHS issued a final rule called Transparency in Coverage as part of the federal government's initiative to increase transparency in healthcare pricing.
+At the end of the Trump administration, HHS issued a final rule called Transparency in Coverage as part of the federal government's initiative to increase transparency in healthcare pricing.
 Typically, healthcare prices are negotiated between insurers and providers and not easily accessible, but these new rules require health insurance issuer and group health plans to disclose certain pricing and cost-sharing information and publicly disclose a variety of information about in-network, out-of-network and pharmaceutical prices.
-Some of these requirements specifically related to hospitals came into effect on 1 January 2021, and CMS has begun sending warning letters to hospitals not in compliance.
+Some of these hospital-specific requirements came into effect on 1 January 2021, and CMS has begun sending warning letters, corrective action plan requests and notices of fines to hospitals not in compliance.
+Similarly, the No Surprises Act, enacted in December of 2020 (and updated on 1 January 2022) by both the HHS and the US Department of Labor and Treasury, was implemented to provide protection from patients incurring surprise costs for healthcare and cost-sharing payment obligations.
+It requires that consumers have the right to receive a good-faith cost estimate prior to scheduled services, and access to the patient-provider dispute resolution process.

 Primary/family medicine, hospitals and social carei Hospitals and primary care

-As noted above, hospitals are the work benches for the delivery of healthcare in the United States.
-Further, the Emergency Medical Treatment and Labor Act, a federal law mandating that anyone who arrives at a hospital emergency department must be medically screened and provided stabilising treatment, regardless of their insurance status, has contributed to the use of hospital emergency departments for all types of care.
-However, there has been an increased focus on primary care, particularly under the ACA.
-Not only has the ACA expanded the number of insured patients, thereby increasing the number of patients able to access primary care, but provisions of the law have also specifically addressed the types of primary care and other preventive services that must be covered by insurance and have set minimum payment rates for primary-care Medicaid services.
+The Emergency Medical Treatment and Labor Act, a federal law mandating that anyone who arrives at a hospital emergency department must be medically screened and provided stabilising treatment, regardless of their insurance status, has contributed to the use of hospital emergency departments for all types of care.
+However, the ACA has increased focus on primary care by expanding the number of insured patients and thereby increasing access primary care.
+As noted above, the ACA has also mandated coverage for certain primary care and preventative services.ii Electronic health records and privacy

-Although many healthcare facilities and providers in the United States are individually moving towards use of electronic medical records, there has not yet been a sustained effort to implement a universal electronic medical record.
+Although many healthcare facilities and providers in the United States have individually adopted use of electronic medical records, there has not yet been a sustained effort to implement a universal electronic medical record.

 Healthcare organisations are subject to a plethora of federal and state privacy and security laws pertaining to health information maintained by the organisation.
 The most comprehensive federal law that applies to healthcare organisations is the Health Information Portability and Accountability Act of 1996 (HIPAA), as modified by the Health Information Technology for Economic and Clinical Health (HITECH) Act.
 These laws and their implementing regulations provide federal protections for the privacy of individually identifiable health information or protected health information (PHI) held by covered entities (e.g., health plans, healthcare clearinghouses and most healthcare providers) and give patients an array of rights with respect to such information.
 The HIPAA Security Rule specifies a series of administrative, physical and technical safeguards that covered entities must implement to ensure the confidentiality, integrity and availability of electronic PHI.